For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Be honest,’ Mo said, ‘you do remember the call, don’t you?’

 ‘Of course,’ I said.
 ‘It was so damned weird, even for a dream.
-Some exquisite voice, calling from afar, reverberating so plainly that it didn’t seem distant at all.’
+Some exquisite voice, calling from afar, reverberating so plainly that it didn’t seem distant.’

 ‘What if that voice in your dream was from us?’
 Eli asked.
-‘Though not just us, others too.
-All calling out to you as one voice.’
+‘But not only us, others too, all calling out to you as one collective voice.’

 ‘What if this call was a response to your haunting vision?
 Somehow you knew this Mountain was where you could become something more than what you felt in the stifling Lowlands.